MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 5. Administrative users (admin or feeder roles) can post or subscribe anywhere.

 For example, xpublic does not have xs\_ and a username pattern, so it can only be posted to by admin or feeder users.
-Since it ends in public, any user can bind to it to subscribe to messages posted.
+Since it ends in public, any user can bind to it to subscribe to notification messages posted.
 Users can create exchanges such as xs_<amqpUserName>_public which can be written to by that user (by rule 3), and read by others (by rule 2.)
-A description of the conventional flow of messages through exchanges on a pump.
+A description of the conventional flow of notification messages through exchanges on a pump.
 Subscribers usually bind to the xpublic exchange to get the main data feed.
 This is the default in sr_subscribe.

 Another example, a user named Alice will have at least two exchanges: